ansibleguy/haproxy_waf_coraza/README.md

 ### Example

-Here some detailed config example and its results:
+Here you can find a detailed config example and its results:

 * [Example](https://github.com/ansibleguy/haproxy_waf_coraza/blob/latest/Example.md)